stevana/raft/README.md

 Raft proposes a strong single-leader approach to consensus.
-It simplifies operations, as there are no conflicts, while being more efficient than other leader-less approaches due to the high throughput acheivable by the leader.
+It simplifies operations, as there are no conflicts, while being more efficient than other leader-less approaches due to the high throughput achievable by the leader.
 In this leader-driven consensus algorithm, clients must contact the leader directly in order to communicate with the system.
 The system needs to have an elected leader in order to be available.